nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 ### Consuming system viewpoint ###

-The consuming system will interact with SDS to resolve the FHIR endpoint server root URL to be used when constructing the request to be made to the Spine Security Proxy.
+The consuming system will interact with SDS to discover the Accredited System ID (ASID) of the target system endpoint, and to resolve the FHIR endpoint server root URL to be used when constructing the request to be made to the Spine Security Proxy.

 This is a two-step process, as follows: